The speakers for the 2014 Kellogg Women’s Leadership Workshop include some of the Kellogg School of Management’s

 Professor Hennessy has been a regular recipient of teaching awards at the Kellogg School.
 In 2007, she received the Lawrence G. Lavengood Outstanding Professor of the Year Award, Kellogg’s top award for teaching quality and impact, as voted by the Kellogg graduating class.
-Professor Hennessy has also been recognized by her academic department, winning the Marketing Department’s Core Course Teaching award in 2011, 2007, 2005, 2002 and 2000.
+Professor Hennessy has also been recognized by her academic department, winning the Marketing Department’s Core Course Teaching award in 2007, 2005, 2002 and 2000.
 Professor Hennessy’s writing concentrates on cases for classroom use.
-Recent cases include studies of TiVo, Apple, Invisalign Orthodontics,Synthroid in the hypothyroidism market and Biaxin and Zithromax in the antibiotics market.
+Recent cases that she has written include studies of TiVo, Apple iPod, Invisalign Orthodontics, and Biaxin and Zithromax in the antibiotics market.

 Professor Thompson teaches in the part-time, full-time, doctoral and executive programs at Kellogg and in executive programs for corporate clients.
 Her teaching and consulting work has brought her in contact with executives and leadership from American Bar Association, AT&T, Caterpillar, Chevron Texaco, Chicago Office of Tourism, Children’s Memorial Hospital, Compaq, Fleet Financial, Fresh Express, MacLean-Fogg, Microsoft, Novartis, Premier Healthcare, Sears Holdings, UBS Asset Management and the University of Kansas.
 In her free time, Professor Thompson is an avid competitive cyclist.